tsyeap88/Portfolio/IST 718 Big Data Analytics/README.md

 # Lab 1

-This lab demostrates data cleaning or scrub in OSEMiN, merging several data frames, EDA in the regression model.
+This lab demostrates data cleaning or scrub in OSEMiN, merging several data frames, EDA in the regression model in Python.